Want to know if acupuncture TCM can help your individual conditions? please Contact Us here

 - Facial spasms;

 Usually your doctor may prescribe medication (steroids mostly) to reduce inflammation of the facial nerve and other medication for virus.
-While acupuncture moxibustion or/and Chinese herbal medicine treatment can help:

 When should I have treatment for Bell’s palsy?